 Truly honored to present our research on Investment-at-Risk of Geopolitical Tensions, written with Fabio Anobile, Francesco Frangiamore, and Marco Maria Matarrese at the Bank of England during a financial stability research seminar on Tuesday 27 January 2026.
 I am extremely grateful to Isabelle Roland for the invitation.
 Stay tuned for more information.

 This paper shows that geopolitical risk is an important predictor of tail risks in the investment growth distribution.
-Using the growth-at-risk framework, we document that higher geopolitical risk predicts lower left tails while having no impact on the other parts of the distribution.
-Higher geopolitical risk is associated with higher financial uncertainty and a lower consumer sentiment, especially when GPR shocks are large, thus explaining the effects on the investment-growth distribution.
-Moreover, such distribution becomes wider and more left skewed in periods of heightened geopolitical risks.
+Using the growth-at-risk framework, we document that higher geopolitical risk predicts lower left tails, while having no impact on the other parts of the distribution.
+We document higher uncertainty during periods of heightened geopolitical risks, when also the distribution becomes more left-skewed, leading extremely negative outcomes to become more likely.
+Additional structural analysis based on local projections shows that GPR shocks have larger dynamic effects on the left tail of the distribution, affecting particularly and significantly downside risk.

 Previous research presented in Central Banks: